utahrobotics/utah-lunabotics-2026/FIRST_SETUP.md

 	"tcp_port":4000,
 },
 ```
-4. make sure there is a node in the robot layout with the same id you specified in the copperconfig
+4. make sure there is a node in the robot layout with the format cam_<id> using the id you specified in the copperconfig

 <br/>